twistedSynapse/sample-in-app-browser/README.md

 # Overview

-This sample shows you how to use the InAppBrowser core plugins to open stored images, access web pages and open PDF files.
+This sample shows you how to use the InAppBrowser core plugin to open stored images, access web pages and open PDF files.

 > *Supported mobile platforms:* iOS, Android, Windows Phone
 >